viamrobotics/docs/docs/get-started/_index.md

 The Viam app does not just provide a useful configuration interface.
 It also provides several higher-level functionalities to make your machines smarter and better, such as:

-- **Data Management**: Any data on your machine can be synced to the cloud, from where you can query it using SQL, MQL, or with code.
+- **Data Management**: Any data on your machine can be synced to the cloud From there you can query it using SQL, MQL, or with code.
 - **Machine Learning**: Train machine learning models on collected data and deploy ML models to machines to enable them to intelligently see and interpret the world around them.
 - **Simultaneous Localization And Mapping (SLAM)**: A machine can map its surroundings and find its position on a map.

 ### Managing many machines

+Viam allows you to manage not just individual machines but entire fleets.
-On a more structural level, the [Viam App](https://app.viam.com)'s **fleet management** capabilities enable you to:
+The [Viam app](https://app.viam.com)'s **fleet management** capabilities enable you to:

 - Manage software across your fleet, including deployment of code and machine learning models.
 - Configure, control, debug, and manage groups of machines in one go.